inVariabl/adp-plus/README.md

 2. Navigate to `chrome://extensions` in your browser
 3. Enable 'Developer Mode'
 4. Click 'Load Unpacked' and navigate to `adp-plus/extension`

+## Future Features
+- [ ] bind 'Tab' to cycle to next empty timecard
+- [ ] bind 'Enter' to open timecard comments
+- [ ] 'speed mode' to fill out all comments without touching the mouse

 ## Privacy Policy
 ADP Plus does not send or transmit any user data.